folded clothes inside a plastic storage box on a table with a sticky note with text 'donation' hand written on it stuck to the box

 Keeping your clothes in circulation and allowing them to be cared for by another is a highly responsible way to get rid of your clothes because there is no waste.
 However, if your clothes aren’t suitable for resale, this isn’t the method for you.

-2. Let someone else do the work for you!
+2. Let someone else do the work for you and trade in your old clothes for cash, vouchers or a charitable donation!

 Although we’re big fans of online marketplaces as a method for responsibly disposing of your old clothes, using them can be time consuming especially if you have a lot of items to get rid of.